ImperialCollegeLondon/IsothermFittingTool/README.md

 Last updated: 19/01/2022

-IsothermFittingTool  Copyright (C) 2022  Azzan, Hassan This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+IsothermFittingTool  Copyright (C) 2022  Azzan, Hassan This program comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.